tgrossb/family-chat/README.md

-## Bodt Chat
+## Family Chat
-This is a chat application designed for the Bodt family.
-However, it has plans to become so much more.
+This is a simple chat application designed with a family user base in mind.
+However, it has plans to become so much more with family tree integration and event coordination.

 ## Current Features